 - Sterile products, aseptic technique, microbial contamination, spoilage and preservation, principles of sterilisation and storage considerations.

-- Dispensing and compounding skills in the preparation of topical dosage forms including creams, ointments, gels, colloids and transdermal preparations.
+- Topical dosage forms including creams, ointments, gels, colloids and transdermal preparations.

 - Sunscreen formulations.

 - Concepts relating to ageing of the skin.